hanthienduc/Android-Image-Search/README.md

 - hitting done on the text search box should just do the search
 - add pagination
 - add swipe left and right
+- any way to show some text as well when large image shows